Broccoli Sprouts have the power to heal and prevent health issues

 Sulforaphane Works on a Wide Variety of Cancers

-“Previous research has also proven that the compound blocks the formation of breast tumors in rats, and it can even force colon cancer cells to commit cell suicide.
+“Previous research has also proven that the compound blocks the formation of breast tumors in rats and can even force colon cancer cells to commit cell suicide.
 It seems that sulforaphane works its magic on the detoxification enzymes that try to defend the cancer-promoting substances.”

 The interesting aspect of chemoprotection strategies is that they’re almost never organ-specific.
 Rather, chemoprotection produces a general cancer protective effect that blocks multiple steps — a cascade of steps — that are common to cancer formation.
 This is probably a reason why broccoli appears to work against a variety of different types of cancers.